aimms/how-to/Articles/301/301-Image-Recognition.rst

     .. image:: images/customparam.png
         :align: center

+    |

     We'll set the language for the answer file to ``en`` for English.

 * **Query parameters**:

     .. image:: images/queryparam.png
             :align: center

+    |

     We'll specify the version of the API we want to use, in this case ``2018-03-19``.

 * **Form parameters**:

     .. image:: images/formparam.png
         :align: center

+    |

     We'll be using the ``images_file`` parameters that is used to set the photo we want to analyze.
 We'll also set the parameters ``threshold`` and ``Classifiers_ids`` as an example.

 The IBM documentation gives examples using CURL, a client for formulating HTTP requests.
 Here we'll find out how to translate the CURL requests into AIMMS and set the parameters.

-Example project
+Example Project
 ----------------

-You can download the example project here: :download:`AIMMS project <download/PhotoRecognition.zip>`
+You can download the example project here:

+    :download:`AIMMS project <download/PhotoRecognition.zip>`

 We'll first show how to get the JSON file.
 Then we will talk about how to specify the following:

 * Query parameters
 * Form parameters
 * Request headers

-Getting the JSON file
+Getting the JSON File
 ^^^^^^^^^^^^^^^^^^^^^^

 The final code will be: